 5.2.3.
 Preparation for Interviews: Prior to conducting confidential interviews, the evaluation committee shall meet with the president and his or her resource and review team for the purpose of reviewing strategic plans, goals, objectives, relevant policies, major challenges, successes and shall review the resource and review team’s prior evaluation reports.
 The Commissioner’s staff will assist and support the committee by providing data, guidance or other information necessary to a comprehensive evaluation.

 5.2.4.
-Self-Report: The president shall prepare a confidential self-evaluation based upon the criteria of evaluation outlined in Section 5.4. of this policy as well as the presidential charge received from the Chair of the Board of Regents at the beginning of his/her presidency.
-The self-report shall be submitted to the to the evaluation committee.
+Self-Report: The president shall prepare a confidential self-evaluation based upon the criteria of evaluation outlined in Section 5.4. of this policy as well as the presidential charge received from the Chair of the Board at the beginning of his/her presidency.
+The self-report shall be submitted to the evaluation committee.

 5.3.
 Evaluation Process